 There’s only so many decent tech companies to work for.
 Naturally, it all comes down to how good your computer science resume is.

-- Learn what recruiters pay attention to when scanning resume;
+- Learn what recruiters pay attention to when scanning a resume;

 - Learn how to write computer science resume with no experience;

-- Understand how to write a computer science student resume or entry-level computer science resume that gets traction with recruiters;
+- Understand how to write a computer science student resume or entry-level computer science resume;

 Looking for related Computer Science resume guides?